On melting and freezing for the 2d radial Stefan problem: Introduction

 \subsection{Acknowledgements}

+The authors thank the anonymous referees for their helpful comments.
 P.R is supported by the Institut Universitaire de France and the ERC-2014-CoG 646650 SingWave.
 M.H. kindly acknowledges the hospitality of the Laboratoire J.A.
 Dieudonn\'e, Universit\'e de Nice Sophia-Antipolis, where part of this work has been carried out.